Testimonies

 We do not forget that more than 80% of our city has been destroyed during the Second World War.
 In our families, we all have grandparents, relatives who were victims of the bombings, who experienced the horrors of war, exile and the return to a devastated city afterwards.
 The young people we hosted in Dunkerque amazed us with their intellectual curiosity and resilience.
 The looks, the smiles and the exchanges that took place with those who were able to meet them are the greatest reward, and I can only encourage other communities to embark on this adventure.

-Patrice Vergriete, Mayor of Dunkerque and President of the Communauté Urbaine, who decided to welcome Ukrainian children in February 2023.
+Patrice Vergriete, Mayor of Dunkerque and President of the Communauté Urbaine, who welcomed Ukrainian children in February 2023.

 Europe Prykhystok’s initiative is essential.
 Our children were able to see what the future might look like after our victory.
 They have a better understanding of why we resist and, since they came back, they play a more important role in the community.